Benefits to Veterinary Hospitals

 Upon supervised completion, the Exam Application, Skills Validation Checklist, (all located within the manual) and payment must be sent to the GVMA office for processing.
+You may also complete the Exam Application online, although we will not send the exam until all aforementioned items are received by our office.
 The certification exam will then be sent to the supervising DVM or RVT, and must be administered within a one-week period.
 The completed exam and answer sheet must then be returned to GVMA for processing, after which the results will be mailed back to the clinic.
 Any applicant who passes the exam will receive a congratulatory letter and certification of completion.
 We hope the newly designated CVA will display the certificate in a prominent place and will take considerable pride in their new designation.
 In the unfortunate event of an applicant failing the exam, the applicant will be eligible to re-take the exam as many times as needed and at a discounted price.

 The profession of veterinary medicine is ever changing and new knowledge and treatment procedures are developed continuously.
 Veterinarians must remain current in their license and education and the same is true for Veterinary Assistants.
 In order to maintain CVA status, the CVA must renew their certification annually.
-A renewal fee of $30 is due by the renewal month that is indicated on the CVA certificate along with 5 hours of CE.
-If requirements are not received by the renewal date, the individual is given a two week grace period where a late fee of $15 is charged.
-If the renewal fee is not paid and/or required CE is not completed by the deadline, the CVA will be required to successfully pass testing again to reinstate their status.
-As of January 2011 a CVA is required to take 5 hours of CE per renewal period & these may all be taken online.
+A renewal fee of $30 is due by the renewal date that is indicated on the CVA certificate along with 5 hours of CE.
+If requirements are not received by the renewal date, the individual is given a two week grace period.
+If the renewal fee is not paid and/or required CE is not completed by the end of the two week grace period, the CVA will be required to successfully pass testing again to reinstate their status.
+Retesting is provided for a $35 fee.
+As of January 2011, a CVA is required to take 5 hours of CE per renewal period & these may all be taken online.